elotroalex/chiens/_texts/translation.md

 - the riders remain too.
 - They hung the sun like a shield at the gates of heaven
 - assassins! murderers!
-- but they get farther away, and I can not follow them
+- but they get farther away, and I cannot follow them
-- they are pursuing the poor man! they give him the hunt with loud cries
+- they pursue the poor man! they give him the hunt with loud cries
 - and dogs barking
 - their horses are fast
 - they surround the poor man with long fatal circles